 I design products and brands for complex industries where every detail matters

-My experience in design goes back to the late 1990s, from web design and development, art direction and brand identity in the 2000s to leading design organizations shipping products from DeFi wallets to central bank infrastructure worldwide.
-I specialize in the space where brand strategy meets product design: building the systems, teams, and visual identities that turn deeply technical platforms into products people understand, trust, and want to use.
+My experience in design goes back to the late 1990s, from web design and development, motion and animation, art direction and brand identity in the 2000s to leading design organizations shipping products from DeFi wallets to central bank infrastructure worldwide.
+My specialty is where brand strategy meets product design: building the systems, teams, UX flows, and visual identities that turn deeply technical platforms into products and brands people love to use, and trust.

 Overview

-My work covers the full range: brand identity and naming, product design and UX strategy, design system architecture, visual communications, and the organizational work of building teams that can operate independently across radically different product contexts.
-I'm as comfortable defining the strategic direction for a government payment system user interface as I am hands-on crafting a brand identity from scratch.
+My work covers the full range: brand identity and naming, product design and UX strategy, design systems, visual comms, and the org work of building teams operating independently across different product contexts.
+I'm as comfortable defining the strategic direction for the user interface of a government payment system as I am hands-on crafting a brand identity from scratch.

 Design Philosophy

-When you're managing multiple products across multiple markets simultaneously, individual screens don't compound.
+Individual screens don't compound when you're managing multiple products across multiple markets.
 Systems do.
-I build design systems and brand architectures that give every product its own identity while sharing a common foundation.
+I've built design systems and brand architectures that give every product its own identity while sharing a common foundation.
 Every new product starts at a higher baseline than the last.

-The most important design decision a leader makes isn't about pixels, it's about involvement.
-A good leader empowers through delegation.
-But when the team is lean and the creative bar is high, sometimes the right move is to establish the standard yourself, then hand it off and mentor.
-Building a team that can take it from there, and knowing when they need you to go first, is the work I'm most proud of.
+For a design leader, the most important decision is about involvement.
+A good leader empowers through delegation and mentoring.
+But when the team is lean and the bar is high, sometimes the right move is to establish the standard, then hand it off.
+Knowing how to lead design at a high level with the simultaneous ability to run a healthy player-coach setup is something I've learned over the years.

 Background